ibm-cloud-docs/account/account_faq.md

 ## Can I make someone else the account owner?
 {: #switch-account-owners}
 {: faq}
+{: support}

 You can transfer ownership of individual resources within your account to someone else by using the `ibmcloud catalog` command.
 To learn more, see [Transferring ownership of a private resource](/docs/account?topic=account-include#owners).

-To transfer ownership of your entire account, update your [company profile](https://{DomainName}/account/company-profile).
+To transfer ownership of your entire account, create a support case that requests to make another user in the account the new owner.
 For more information, see [Transferring ownership of your account](/docs/account?topic=account-transfer).

 ## How do I change the name or IBMid in my profile?
 {: #change-profile-settings}
 {: faq}
+{: support}

 You can change your personal information, such as name, email, or phone number, by going to the **{{site.data.keyword.avatar}}** icon ![Avatar icon](../icons/i-avatar-icon.svg) **>  Profile and settings**.
 You can't change your IBMid, but you can create a new one if appropriate.
 The [IBMid worldwide help desk](https://www.ibm.com/ibmid/myibm/help/us/helpdesk.html) is available to help with general ID questions that aren't specific to your {{site.data.keyword.Bluemix_notm}} account.

 ## How do I change my account language?
 {: #switch-account-lang}
 {: faq}
+{: support}

 The language used is based on your web browser settings.
 To view content in your native language, update your browser's language settings.